thibaut-neoledge/azure-docs.fr-fr/articles/resource-group-define-dependencies.md

 <properties
-   pageTitle="Dépendances dans les modèles Resource Manager | Microsoft Azure" description="Décrit la procédure permettant de définir une ressource comme dépendante d’une autre ressource au cours du déploiement afin de garantir le déploiement des ressources dans l'ordre adéquat." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Dependencies in Resource Manager templates | Microsoft Azure" description="Describes how to set one resource as dependent on another resource during deployment to ensure resources are deployed in the correct order." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"